queryluke/masseffect-5e-data/data/powers/tactical-scan.md

 - soldier
 advancementOptions:
 - name: Area Scan
-  description: Scan a 6m cube.
+  description: Scan a <me-distance length="15" adj/> cube.
 Each creature within the cube must make the Charisma (Deception) check against your Wisdom (Insight).
     This feature only affects a single target, but you can choose one creature from the ones that failed the contested check.
 - name: Telegraphed Attacks
   description: Your HUD alerts you when the creature is about to attack.
 It has